Timeline of the Donald Trump presidencies

 Donald Trump, a Republican originally from New York, who moved his principal residency to Florida in 2019, was elected president of the United States in 2016.

-He was inaugurated on January 20, 2017, as the nation's 45th president, and his presidency ended on January 20, 2021, with the inauguration of Joe Biden.

-Trump was then elected to a nonconsecutive second term in 2024, and assumed the presidency again on January 20, 2025, as the nation's 47th and current president.
+Trump was inaugurated on January 20, 2017, as the nation's 45th president, and his presidency ended on January 20, 2021, with the inauguration of Joe Biden.
+He was then elected to a non-consecutive second term in 2024, and assumed the presidency again on January 20, 2025, as the nation's 47th president.

 The following articles cover the timeline of Trump's first and second presidencies, and the time leading up to each of them: